private-compute-infra-toolkit/hats/production/README.md

     NOTE: `gcloud auth application-default login` is to enable database_main CLI to talk to Spanner and KMS, while `gcloud auth login` is for the gcloud CLI.

-    a.
-Create a Spanner database instance:
+    * Create a Spanner database instance:

     ```shell
     $ gcloud spanner instances create <instance_name> \